zkevinbai/Aurelian/README.md

 Technologies
 ---
-Aurelian is built with only Vanilla Javascript, HTML, CSS, and the D3 library.
+Aurelian is built with only Vanilla Javascript, HTML5, CSS3, and the D3 library.

 No web frameworks were used, instead, DOM manipulation was used to fetch user input data.

 Design
 ---
-Aurelian was designed with a simple theme.
-Clarity and elegance,
+Aurelian was designed with a simple theme: Elegance over Complexity.
+I want the user experience to be seemless and intuitive.

 Features
 ---
-* Encrypted user authentication for signup, login, and logout
-* Protected and Authorized routes for all parts of the app
-* Full Create Update Read and Destroy (CRUD) capabilities for Notes and Notebooks
-* Rich text editing, photo upload, and video linking for notes
-* Modals to indicate to the user which features are to be built in the future
+* Dynamic update of finacial fields next to sliders
+* Live rerender of D3 Sankey visualization on new user input
+* Fully repositionable nodes to allow for easy comparision

 Feature GIFs
 ---